 Create a schedule for Facebook live videos.

 Just like you make a calendar for your Facebook posts, you should consider creating one for your live streams.
-I wouldn't recommend to go live each day but limit the number of broadcasts to 2, max 3 per week.
+I wouldn't recommend going live each day but limit the number of broadcasts to 2, max 3 per week.

 Creating a schedule will allow you to boost your engagement rate since your fans will have a clear picture of the live video broadcast time frame.